Topological Phase Transitions and Edge-State Transfer in Time-Multiplexed Quantum Walks: INTRODUCTION

 Quantum walks (QWs) \cite{PhysRevA.61.013410,PhysRevLett.106.180403,PhysRevLett.108.010502,PhysRevLett.125.186804,PhysRevA.88.042334,PhysRevA.87.012314,Science2010} are quantum counterparts of classical random walks, describing the coherent propagation of a spin-1/2 particle across a lattice.
 Unlike their classical analogs, QWs exhibit a characteristic quadratic spreading of the walker, which underpins their unique dynamical behavior.
 This property has led to extensive applications in quantum computing, search algorithms, quantum simulation, and quantum state transfer.
 Beyond these applications, QWs serve as a versatile platform for exploring topological phenomena in quantum dynamics \cite{PhysRevA.48.1687,PhysRevA.82.033429,Science2010,Kitagawa2012,Kitagawa2012j,Cardano2016,PhysRevLett.125.186802,Xiao2020,wang2019observation,PhysRevLett.123.246801,PhysRevLett.126.230402}.
-A notable advantage of photonic QWs is their ability to incorporate gain and loss, enabling the investigation of topological effects in nonunitary systems \cite{xiao2017observation,Xiao2020,PhysRevLett.115.040402,PhysRevLett.123.246801,PhysRevLett.126.230402,lin2023manipulating,PhysRevA.110.052410,PhysRevLett.119.130501,wang2019observation,PhysRevA.109.012409}.
+A notable advantage of photonic QWs is their ability to incorporate gain and loss, enabling the investigation of topological effects in nonunitary systems \cite{xiao2017observation,Xiao2020,PhysRevLett.115.040402,PhysRevLett.123.246801,PhysRevLett.126.230402,lin2023manipulating,PhysRevA.110.052410,PhysRevLett.119.130501,wang2019observation,PhysRevA.109.012409,mittal2021persistence,meng2022topological,PhysRevA.93.062116}.
 Importantly, QWs are inherently Floquet systems, where time evolves in discrete steps.
 This periodic driving gives rise to topological phases that are fundamentally different from those in static Hamiltonians.
 In such time-periodic systems, the quasienergy is defined modulo $2\pi$, resulting in an unbounded Floquet spectrum.
 For two-band topological systems, this leads to not only conventional edge states above and below a given Floquet band, but also the possibility of additional edge states crossing the quasienergy Brillouin zone boundary ($E=\pm\pi$) \cite{PhysRevA.82.033429,PhysRevX.3.031005,PhysRevX.4.041048,PhysRevX.4.031027,PhysRevB.88.121406,Kitagawa2012j}.
 Significant progress has been made in understanding Floquet topological phases in QWs \cite{cardano2017detection,Endo_2017,PhysRevLett.118.130501,10.21468/SciPostPhys.5.2.019,PhysRevLett.121.260501,Mochizuki_2020,PhysRevB.102.035418,Wang:20,PhysRevLett.124.050502,PhysRevLett.127.270602}, with experimental observations providing direct evidence for the existence of both conventional and anomalous topological edge states \cite{PhysRevA.96.033846,Mukherjee2017,PhysRevLett.121.100502,PhysRevA.98.063847,PhysRevLett.126.230402,PhysRevLett.126.230402,10.1093/nsr/nwad005,lin2023manipulating,PhysRevA.110.052410}.
-Nevertheless, the interplay between topology and nonunitarity, especially in the context of QWs, remains not fully understood and continues to be an active area of research \cite{PhysRevB.105.094103,LIAO2024107372}.
+Furthermore, the interplay between topology and nonunitarity has revealed a wealth of intriguing physical phenomena, such as the persistence of Floquet topological phases protected by parity and time-reversal symmetry \cite{mittal2021persistence}, and the realization of higher-order non-Hermitian topological phases \cite{meng2022topological}.
+Notably, Zhang and Gong \cite{PhysRevB.101.045415} demonstrated the existence of anomalous degenerate zero and $\pi$ modes that are simultaneously localized at the same boundary; a scenario distinct from the standard case in one-dimensional (1D) systems, where two degenerate edge modes are typically localized at opposite boundaries.
+In their study, the transfer behavior of the zero and $\pi$ modes cannot be independently controlled.
+Whether these anomalous edge modes can be independently manipulated, and the underlying mechanisms governing their behavior, remain pressing open questions \cite{PhysRevB.105.094103,LIAO2024107372}.